dphilipov/wiki-translate/README.md

 What this tool does is:

 1. Takes the titles of all articles from a target wiki
-2. Uses those titles (or custom ones) to get the content of said articles
+2. Uses those titles (or custom ones) to get the content of said articles (in wikitext)
 3. Translates the content via the [DeepL API](https://www.deepl.com/docs-api)
 4. Saves both the original content & the translated one to files